speakeasy-api/openapi-directory/SDKs/github.com/ghes-2.22/1.1.4/go/README.md

 * `TeamsUpdateInOrg` - Update a team
 * `TeamsUpdateLegacy` - Update a team (Legacy)

-### users
+### Users

-* `UsersAddEmailForAuthenticated` - Add an email address for the authenticated user
+* `UsersAddEmailForAuthenticatedUser` - Add an email address for the authenticated user
 * `UsersCheckFollowingForUser` - Check if a user follows another user
 * `UsersCheckPersonIsFollowedByAuthenticated` - Check if a person is followed by the authenticated user
-* `UsersCreateGpgKeyForAuthenticated` - Create a GPG key for the authenticated user
+* `UsersCreateGpgKeyForAuthenticatedUser` - Create a GPG key for the authenticated user
-* `UsersCreatePublicSSHKeyForAuthenticated` - Create a public SSH key for the authenticated user
+* `UsersCreatePublicSSHKeyForAuthenticatedUser` - Create a public SSH key for the authenticated user
-* `UsersDeleteEmailForAuthenticated` - Delete an email address for the authenticated user
+* `UsersDeleteEmailForAuthenticatedUser` - Delete an email address for the authenticated user
-* `UsersDeleteGpgKeyForAuthenticated` - Delete a GPG key for the authenticated user
+* `UsersDeleteGpgKeyForAuthenticatedUser` - Delete a GPG key for the authenticated user
-* `UsersDeletePublicSSHKeyForAuthenticated` - Delete a public SSH key for the authenticated user
+* `UsersDeletePublicSSHKeyForAuthenticatedUser` - Delete a public SSH key for the authenticated user
 * `UsersFollow` - Follow a user
 * `UsersGetAuthenticated` - Get the authenticated user
 * `UsersGetByUsername` - Get a user
 * `UsersGetContextForUser` - Get contextual information for a user
-* `UsersGetGpgKeyForAuthenticated` - Get a GPG key for the authenticated user
+* `UsersGetGpgKeyForAuthenticatedUser` - Get a GPG key for the authenticated user
-* `UsersGetPublicSSHKeyForAuthenticated` - Get a public SSH key for the authenticated user
+* `UsersGetPublicSSHKeyForAuthenticatedUser` - Get a public SSH key for the authenticated user
 * `UsersList` - List users
-* `UsersListEmailsForAuthenticated` - List email addresses for the authenticated user
+* `UsersListEmailsForAuthenticatedUser` - List email addresses for the authenticated user
-* `UsersListFollowedByAuthenticated` - List the people the authenticated user follows
+* `UsersListFollowedByAuthenticatedUser` - List the people the authenticated user follows
 * `UsersListFollowersForAuthenticatedUser` - List followers of the authenticated user
 * `UsersListFollowersForUser` - List followers of a user
 * `UsersListFollowingForUser` - List the people a user follows
-* `UsersListGpgKeysForAuthenticated` - List GPG keys for the authenticated user
+* `UsersListGpgKeysForAuthenticatedUser` - List GPG keys for the authenticated user
 * `UsersListGpgKeysForUser` - List GPG keys for a user
-* `UsersListPublicEmailsForAuthenticated` - List public email addresses for the authenticated user
+* `UsersListPublicEmailsForAuthenticatedUser` - List public email addresses for the authenticated user
 * `UsersListPublicKeysForUser` - List public keys for a user
-* `UsersListPublicSSHKeysForAuthenticated` - List public SSH keys for the authenticated user
+* `UsersListPublicSSHKeysForAuthenticatedUser` - List public SSH keys for the authenticated user
 * `UsersUnfollow` - Unfollow a user
 * `UsersUpdateAuthenticated` - Update the authenticated user
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)